 - The SI program is supervised by a trained professional staff member.

 - The program is offered only in classes in which there is support from the faculty member.

-SI tutors serve as the peer facilitators for SI sessions.
+SI leaders serve as the peer facilitators for SI sessions.
 They present an appropriate model of critical thinking, organization, and mastery of the discipline.
-All SI tutors attend an intensive training session before the beginning of the academic term.
+All SI leaders attend an intensive training session before the beginning of the academic term.
 This training addresses issues about how students learn and presents instructional strategies aimed at strengthening student academic performance.
-SI tutors attend class sessions, take notes, read all assigned material, and conduct regularly scheduled review sessions each week.
+SI leaders attend class sessions, take notes, read all assigned material, and conduct regularly scheduled review sessions each week.

 The SI supervisor, an on-site professional, implements the SI program and supervises the SI leaders.
 This person is responsible for identifying the targeted courses, gaining faculty support, selecting and training SI leaders, monitoring the quality of the SI sessions, evaluating the program, and reporting results to campus administrators.

 SI students earn higher course grades and withdraw less often than non-SI participants.
 Also, data demonstrate higher reenrollment and graduation rates.
 Faculty and staff from over 900 institutions in the U.S. and twelve other countries have been trained to implement SI.